100% Satisfaction Guarantee

 Part of the Playful Pets Projects series (6 titles), this guide for advanced-beginner or intermediate crafters outlines four projects kids can make and use with their hamster buddies.
 A Popsicle-stick house, carrot and hamster-seed cupcakes, a cardboard maze, and a fleece snuggle pouch… View →

-SLJ Review of Deconstructed Diets
+SLJ Review of Off to Space!

 Cover: Playful Pet Projects